sjoerd20/mProgProject/REPORT.md

 - Checks login code for users who are login in
 - Singleton
 - Instantiates Group and Playlist object
+- Write and read from database

+Each group has a database entry under "g" with their logincode and a database entry under "p" to store their playlist.

 ### VideoAdapter
+- This adapter is used to display videos properly in a listview.
+It uses an arraylist of videos

 ### YoutubeSearchRequest
+- Sends a volleyrequest to the Youtube Data API to search videos using a search query provided by the user.
+This class interacts with GroupCreatorHomeActivity and GroupMemberHomeActivity who both have a search functionality implemented